Get More People to Read and Share Your Content

 Thus, you need to make sure to launch readable, clear, and informative content at your website.
 Take the AssignmentMasters website as an example: the content is very informative and detailed, but it’s easy for the visitor to read the whole thing and understand the point.
 That’s the impression you should aim for.

 Choose the right images

-What’s the first thing a visitor sees at your website?
+What’s the first thing a visitor sees on your website?
 It’s not the content, and it’s not the menu.
 The visual elements are the point of attraction, and they have to speak for themselves.
 Sometimes the visitors don’t even bother reading the titles; they base their impressions upon the featured images, so they decide whether or not to keep browsing through the site.

 Did you know that the right infographic or photograph could increase the total views by 94%?
-You have to use high-quality, relevant images, videos, and/or infographics for each page at your website.
+You have to use high-quality, relevant images, videos, and infographics for each page at your website.
 Choose these elements very carefully, since they have to set your website apart from the competition.

 Improve the loading time

 When you ask people what the most irritating websites are, you’ll probably get this answer: “those that are heavy on the ads and those that take too long to load.”
 We already talked about the ads, so let’s focus on the other main factor that repulses visitors from your site: loading time.
 A single delay of 1 second can result in a reduction of 7% in conversions.